daspurbajit-droid/ML-Assignment-2-cancer/README.md

 | Random Forest (Ensemble) | Averaging many trees fixes the Decision Tree's overfitting problem — matches kNN on most metrics and posts the second-highest AUC, confirming the ensemble is more robust than its single-tree base learner. |
 | **Overall Winner for your dataset?** | **Logistic Regression** — highest Accuracy, AUC, Precision, Recall, F1, and MCC among all five models on this dataset. |

-> Replace the wording above with your own phrasing once you've run the
-> notebook/script yourself and inspected the actual confusion matrices —
-> these are meant as a starting analysis, not a script to copy verbatim.

 ## Project Structure
 ```